 - A great team is the most productive up to 10 people.

-- The great team produces much more than the sum of people who create them.
+- A great team produces much more than the sum of people who create them.

 - The team should be stable.